Surabaya (for TEFL Indonesia)

 We’ve recently had a spate of foreigners running out on bar and restaurant tabs.
 That’s really a poor way to repay your hosts and creates problems for everyone.
 Surabaya may be large geographically but foreigners comprise a small and visible part of the community.
 These individuals soon find themselves unwelcome even among other expats.

 Surabaya is not an ideal city for walking and there are a few reasons.
 It’s either too hot or it’s raining.
 Another reason is that sidewalks (when and where they exist) are badly maintained, and often blocked with a roadside food, drink or whatever cart.
 A kilometer-long walk is an exercise in patience and agility.
-Walking is generally an indoor activity and air-conditioned malls offer a variety of ‘trails’ and ‘spots’ to stop and chill.
+Walking is generally an indoor activity and air-conditioned malls offer a variety of ‘trails’ and ‘spots’ to stop, hangout, and chill.
 (See local attractions)

 Once you’ve been here for awhile you will identify some quiet residential areas ideal for walking or jogging.
 You can also make contact with Surabaya’s chapter of the Hash-house Harriers(http://indohash.com/javaeast.html) This hardy band of ne’er-do-wells plot out hiking trails and set off on adventures most weekends.